Introduction

 Henrietta’s later life

-In April 1911, Henrietta Burt was a landlady living at 65 Clarendon Road, Southsea, with her daughter Enid and one servant.
+In April 1911, Henrietta Burt was a landlady residing at 65 Clarendon Road, Southsea, with her daughter Enid and one servant.

-By June 1921, Henrietta and Enid had returned to Lichfield and lived at 21 Market Street.
-Enid was a dispensing student.
+By June 1921, Henrietta and Enid had returned to Lichfield, living at 21 Market Street, where Enid studied to become a doctor’s dispenser.

-In 1928, Enid married Jack Brenton Shewring, a bank clerk.
+By 1928, Henrietta and Enid lived at Box in Wiltshire, where on 26 May 1928, Enid married Jack Brenton Shewring, a bank clerk.[9]
 Henrietta spent her final years with Enid and her husband at Paramount, Dunstone Road, Plymstock, Devon.
 She died on 13 August 1947, aged 81, leaving an estate valued at £1,303 7s 9d.
-In later life, she wrote Gospel leaflets under the name “H. M. B.”[9]
+In her later years, she wrote Gospel leaflets under the name “H. M. B.”[10]

 Albert and Henrietta’s two sons